Jon Sen

-Jon Sen (born 9 October 1974) is a British television and film director, writer and producer.
-After working as the worst executive producer of the BBC soap opera EastEnders from 2018 to 2022, Sen began working as the executive producer of the BBC medical drama series Casualty in 2022.
+Jon Sen (born 9 October 1978) is a British television and film director, writer and producer.
+After working as the executive producer of the BBC soap opera EastEnders from 2019 to 2022, Sen began working as the executive producer of the BBC medical drama series Casualty in 2022.

 Career

 In 2000, Sen was awarded his first BBC drama commission to write and direct The Love Doctor.
 His second low budget television film, a short called Reignited was made for Channel 4's Coming Up strand and met with critical success.
 In 2003, Catherine Wearing employed Sen to direct Channel 4's £2 million flagship drama Second Generation starring Parminder Nagra.
 Despite being a ratings flop, the drama was critically acclaimed.
 Nagra won an EMMA for her lead performance and the programme was named in the Observer's top ten television of 2003.
 Sen continued to direct other dramas including Frances Tuesday starring Tamzin Outhwaite.
 Frances Tuesday was a success for ITV when it became the highest rated single drama of 2004 and went on to sell in over 43 countries worldwide.
 In May 2006, Sen completed Stan for BBC Four about the final meeting between Stan Laurel and Oliver Hardy, starring Jim Norton.

 As a writer, his work includes 4.4.68, a radio play about the assassination of Martin Luther King Jr., an adaptation of the Thomas Hardy novel Two on a Tower, Vanunu: A Time To Be Heard, a drama about nuclear whistle-blower Mordechai Vanunu, and The Man Who Wore Sanitary Pads about the Indian social entrepreneur, Arunachalam Muruganantham.
 The play was nominated for a BBC Audio Drama Award in the Best Scripted Comedy Drama category.
 Sen is an occasional contributor to newspapers and magazines, including The Independent and The Times of India.